 At the Intensive Care Foundation we are dedicated to improving the care of critically ill patients, through funding vital research.
 Our overall aim is to improve the number of lives saved and the quality of those lives, for those who find themselves in intensive care.

-THE 2024 RESEARCH GRANTS PROGRAM NOW OPEN
+THE 2024 RESEARCH GRANTS PROGRAM NOW CLOSED

 A TOTAL FUNDING AWARD POOL OF $207,046 HAS BEEN PROVIDED FOR THE 2023 GRANTS